Nest box: Bat box construction

 Bat boxes differ from bird nest-boxes in typical design, with the larger opening on the underside of the box, and are more often referred to as bat boxes, although in regard to the rearing of young, they serve the same purpose.
-Some threatened bat species can be locally supported with the provision of appropriately placed bat-boxes, however species that roost in foliage or large cavities will not use bat boxes.
+Some threatened bat species can be locally supported with the provision of appropriately placed bat-boxes; however, species that roost in foliage or large cavities will not use bat boxes.
 Bat boxes are typically made out of wood, and there are several designs for boxes with single or multiple chambers.
 Directions for making the open bottom bat houses for small and large colonies, as well as locations to purchase them are available on the internet.
 Colour and placement is important to ensuring that bat boxes are used; bat boxes that are too shaded will not heat up enough to attract a maternity colony of bats.
 Australian bat box projects have been running for over 12 years in particular at the Organ Pipes National Park.
 Currently there are 42 roost boxes using the "Stebbings Design" which have peaked at 280 bats roosting in them.
 The biggest problem with roosting boxes of any kind is the ongoing maintenance; problems include boxes falling down, wood deteriorating, and pests such as ants, the occasional rat, possums, and spiders.

-Other creatures
+Other animals

 Nest boxes are marketed not only for birds, but also for butterflies and mammals, especially arboreal ones such as squirrels and opossums.
 Depending on the animal, these boxes may be used for roosting, breeding, or both, or, as in the case with butterflies, hibernation.

 Wasps, bumble-bees, or other insects may build their nests inside a nest box intended for other animals, and may exclude the intended species.